 The Company has amounts owing to DCM that are denominated in US dollars (Note 13).
 All other financial liabilities and financial assets are denominated in AUS dollars.
-The following table demonstrates the sensitivity to a reasonably possible change in the foreign exchange rate, with all other variables held constant, of the Group's profit before tax due to changes in the carrying value of monetary assets and liabilities.

-Effect on profit Effect on profit
+The following table demonstrates the sensitivity to a reasonably possible change in the foreign exchange rate, with all other variables held constant, of the Company's profit before tax due to changes in the carrying value of monetary assets and liabilities.

-before tax for the before tax for the
+Effect on profit

-Increase / decrease in foreign exchange rate year ended 30 year ended
+Effect on profit

-June 2013 30 June 2012
+Increase / decrease in foreign exchange rate before tax for the year ended 30 June 2014 \$ before tax for the year ended 30 June 2013 \$

-\$ \$
+Increase 10% (2,381,958) (2,668,744)

-Increase 10% Decrease 10% (2,668,744) 2,668,744 (2,860,117) 2,860,117
+Decrease 10% 2,381,958 2,668,744